What is predictive HR analytics?

 Predictive HR analytics systems are reminiscent of the earthworm.
-The worm ingests natural waste and residue and excretes nutrient-rich, fertile soil material.
-Predictive analytics, too, intakes unused, raw data to transform it into applicable information that supports wiser business decisions.
+The worm ingests natural waste material and residue and excretes nutrient-rich, fertile soil.
+Predictive analytics, too, intakes unused, raw data and transforms it into applicable information that supports wiser business decisions.

 Predictive HR analytics assists organizations in anticipating challenges so they can:

 - Forecast the typical employee profile that’ll thrive in the organization

 Ultimately, predictive HR analytics helps HR leaders make crystal-clear decisions that can increase overall profit and nurture employee motivation, retention, engagement, and productivity.